hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 My favourite talk was **Designing understandable data visualizations**, presented by Ana Risteska.
 Where she teaches how to use the power of visual attributes to communicate data without putting too much strain on the user's brain.
 You can download the presentation [here](https://github.com/anarisris/presentations/blob/master/tech-get-together.pdf).

 I enjoyed all the session I attended and gained knowledge about things I didn't previously know.
-I also had the opportunity to see and speak to engineers in other teams especially those I work with regularly but, only get to see on Slack.
+I also had the opportunity to see and speak with the engineers from remote offices that I regularly work with, but had communication limited to slack and video calls.

 ### {% newthought 'trivago On Tour' %}

 At trivago, 4 core company events happen every year, one of them is the trivago on tour which happens to be an annual trip for all trivago employees and frankly my favourite.

 The activities and destination are guarded secrets, this means you wouldn't know where you were going until you got there.
-Before d-day, some employees would have spread all kinds of rumours and gossips about the activities only problem was, no one was going to validate any of those rumours, so we are left dreaming of where the journey might take us until we are already there.
+Before d-day, some employees would have spread all kinds of rumours and gossips about the location and activities.
+No one validates or denies any of the rumours(FUN!!!), so we are left dreaming of where the journey might take us until we have arrived to our destination for the event.

 Each tour had a different theme and destination.
 I missed the 2018 tour because I arrived at the company one month late.
 The 2018 tour was in an old military base near Dusseldorf and the theme was about endurance and helping each other conquer obstacles and challenges during trying times by working together as one team.